gluster/forge/README.md

     [pcuzner/gstatus]
     [purpleidea/puppet-gluster]

-To add further projects, just add them to this the file.
+To add further projects, just add them to this the file (keep it alphabetical).